thaliapena12/Marvel-Memory-Puzzle/README.md

 # Marvel Memory Puzzle

 Marvel Memory Puzzle is a Marvel themed card memory game.
-Players have to focus on their concentration in order to be able to match all 12 pairs of cards.
+Players have to focus in order to be able to match all 12 pairs of cards.